romanlazunin/flightgear-fseconomy/README.md

 # flightgear-fseconomy

-Experimental Flightgear and FSEconomy integration
+Experimental Flightgear and FSEconomy integration :flight_departure::chart_with_upwards_trend:

 A set of python scripts to manually start and finish FSEconomy flight.